 Activities and experiences in Anguilla can be as unique and customized as guests would like them to be.
 Here are four adventurous choices:

 Go deep-sea fishing in style with a private executive fishing charter.
 The charter includes an onboard chef, cigars, special premium rums, and entertainment.
 Prepare to catch Mahi Mahi, Wahoo, and other species.
-After the fishing expedition, head back to the chef’s restaurant, to prepare the catch to guests’ liking and then return to the boat for live entertainment.
+After the fishing expedition, head back to the chef’s restaurant, where your catch will be prepared to your liking and then return to the boat for live entertainment.

-Anguilla visitors who have dreamt about riding a beautiful horse on a deserted beach or gliding through warm waters on horseback can have that dream come true in Anguilla.
-Even those who have never ridden a horse before can experience this magical moment.
+If you have dreamt about riding a beautiful horse on a deserted beach or gliding through warm waters on horseback you can have that dream realized in Anguilla.
+Even if you have never ridden a horse before, you can experience this magical moment.
 Choose from 30- or 60-minute rides on a horse from Seaside Stables.
 Horseback riding down the beach is incredibly relaxing, the horses' pace and movements soothing and meditative.

 The turquoise waters of Anguilla are a diving paradise.
 Travelers who are diving enthusiasts can charter their private vessel to take them to Anguilla's most fantastic dive spots.
 With seven sunken ships, 20 reefs, and five wall dives, divers have many options to choose from.
 All equipment is included.
-Divers who want to stop off at Prickly Pear for lunch can enjoy this off-shore key with a lunch of lobster, ribs, chicken, fish, shrimp, and all the rum punch they can drink.
+If you want to stop off at Prickly Pear for lunch, you can enjoy this off-shore key with a feast of lobster, ribs, chicken, fish, shrimp, and all the rum punch you can drink.